iamendy/lockie/README.md

 We aim to help Africans hedge against hyperinflation by integrating with Minipay to provide an intuitive interface for saving and easily getting yield on cUSD.

-Lockie integrates with Moola to make yield generation secure,decentralized and accessible.
+Lockie partners with [Moola Market](https://moola.market) to ensure yields are secure,decentralized and accessible.

 ![Lockie Dashboard](https://lockie-minipay.vercel.app/img/preview.png)